PANTHEONtech/lighty/lighty-core/lighty-controller/README.md

 Lighty can be started with arbitrary yang modeled configuration data, which will be imported on startup to config datastore as a merge operation so other data loaded (e.g from some persistence mechanism) will also be kept.\
-To use this feature, create json/xml file with data you want to load on startup, then:
+To use this feature, create json/xml file with data you want to load on startup, then put:
 ```
-  File initDataFile = ...
-  LightyController lightyController = new LightyControllerBuilder()
-     .from(yourConfiguration)
-     .withInitialConfigDataFile(initDataFile)
-     .build();
-  lightyController.start();
+"initialConfigData": {
+      "pathToInitDataFile": "path/to/data/file",
+      "format": "json"
+    }
 ```
-will supply lighty with data file.
+in your lighty .json controller configuration.
 ### Configuration Files

 * __lightyControllerConfig.json__ - main configuration file containing LightyController config options and paths to other configuration files.